Rage room: Effectiveness

+Rage rooms hold controversy for their effectiveness within the psychology field.
+Some psychologists believe rage rooms give only a temporary fix with inadequate emotional management, and argue that they may lead to more aggression later on, such as encouraging violence outside the room and intensifying anger and violence within individuals, especially those with anger issues.
+Other psychologists believe that expressing anger in a rage room is healthy, giving short-term relief.
+For the most part, rage rooms are better at stress relief than at dealing with actual anger or rage violently.
+Some of the stress-relieving effect may be due to the physical exercise involved.

 Safety

 While rage rooms provide a relatively safe place for destroying things, risks include slipping and falling, flying debris from items being smashed, and emotional injury.
 Because of this, establishments require participants to wear safety gear such as eye protection, coveralls, and gloves, and to sign a liability waiver.

-Depending upon the objects being destroyed, participants and especially the workers, who have all-day, every-day exposure to both airborne particles and contact from cleaning up the mess afterwards, may be exposed to toxic chemicals, such as the mercury in old electronics and lead in leaded glass.
+Depending upon the objects being destroyed, participants and especially the workers, who have all-day, everyday exposure to both airborne particles and contact from cleaning up the mess afterwards, may be exposed to toxic chemicals, such as the mercury in old electronics, lead in leaded glass, and lithium in lithium ion batteries.
 High-risk items include fluorescent light bulbs, batteries, and CRT screens (such as found in older televisions).

-To reduce the risk of lawsuits and to satisfy insurance requirements, participants usually have to be at least 18 years old (18 if using the room alone, or 13 if accompanied by an adult); pregnant women, intoxicated, injured or sick persons are usually excluded.
+These may cause effects on the environment, such as fires and explosions, if standard precautions are not followed.

+As of 2023, local governments are beginning to prohibit the smashing of electronics in rage rooms to protect the environment, including Los Angeles.